ecobee/building-controls-simulator/README.md

 all IECC 2018 IDF files in `scripts/setup/download_IECC_idfs.sh`.
 Simply comment out the files you do not need if the extra 3GB is not available.

+#### Note: Docker build may fail if memory or network issues:
+Some issues that have occured on different machines are:
+- `apt-get install sudo` failing or other packages not being found by apt-get
+    - Verify network connection and build container again
+- ` jupyter lab build` failing
+    - try setting `--minimize=True`  in Dockerfile command `jupyter lab build --dev-build=False --minimize=False`

 ```bash
 # build container (only need to do this once!)
 # this will take ~40 minutes, mostly to download all desired versions of EnergyPlus